seanc1505/VideoEditor/README.md

-**Currently the only active file is gui_basics.py** 07/03/21 Update:
+**Currently the only active file is gui_basics.py**

+07/03/21 Update:
-New source video is now funcitonal. can find a clip and import it
+New source video is now funcitonal. can find a clip and import it.
     Duration,name and initial frame of the clip are displayed on the main window.

 Opens a window and the buttons all perform some funciton, some of this funtionality is printed to the terminal currently